 10. The order of pieces in the programmes is up to each competitor.

-11. In each round all works must be performed from memory, with the exception of the sonatas for cello and compulsory pieces by Lithuanian composers.
+11. In each round all works must be performed from memory, with the exception of the sonatas for cello and piano, and compulsory pieces by Lithuanian composers.
 Repeats are left to the discretion of each competitor, but competitors must take them into account when working out the timing of their programmes.

 12. Selected candidates must present all hard copies of sheet music to be used during the competition upon arrival at the registration desk.
 The Jury may request competitors to present the scores of particular versions, which had been used for rehearsing their programmes.